-The method reminds me of sous-vide, but you don't need any fancy equipment, just plastic wrap and a big pot of hot water.
+The method reminds me of sous vide, but you don't need any fancy equipment, just plastic wrap and a big pot of hot water.
 You take a strip of boneless, skinless chicken breast, season it, wrap it tightly in plastic wrap, and then drop it in hot water.

 Once the water stops bubbling, you can add the meat.
 As the water temperature slowly drops, the chicken is gently cooked all the way through.
 Small chicken breasts will be perfectly cooked in 15 minutes, but you can leave them in the water for 30 minutes with no loss of flavor or texture.

-This recipe is designed for chicken breasts, but you can also do this with turkey breast, pork tenderloin or a meaty fish such as halibut.
+This recipe is designed for chicken breasts, but you can also do this with turkey breast, pork tenderloin, or a meaty fish such as halibut.

 You can double this recipe, but if you do, use a larger pot and double the amount of poaching water.

-- 1 skinless chicken breast (1/2 pound)
+1 (8 ounce) boneless, skinless chicken breast

-- 2 Tbsp lemon juice
+2 tablespoons lemon juice

 Compress as much air out of the chicken as you can as you roll it.
 Once the chicken is rolled up, rotate it on your cutting board or counter several times to tighten the cylinder even more.
 Tie the loose ends of the plastic wrap together in a double knot.
-Repeat with the second chicken strip.

 The chicken should be cooked through by then.
-(If for some reason the chicken is not cooked through, for example if you are using larger than called for breasts, or if you are using frozen chicken that hadn't quite defrosted before starting cooking, you can always put the chicken back in the poaching liquid for a few more minutes.)
+(If for some reason the chicken is not cooked through, for example if you are using larger than called for breasts, or if you are using frozen chicken that's not quite defrosted, you can always put the chicken back in the poaching liquid for a few more minutes.)

 Note that there will be some juice inside the plastic wrap with the chicken, which has lots of flavor.
 So you might want to unwrap the chicken pieces over a bowl or something to catch the juice, which you can then pour over the chicken if you want.
 Or serve the chicken with a sauce of your choice.